No obligations & no credit card required

 10) Sculpt the Guns

 As your children hit puberty, they will probably want to head to the gym to impress the opposite sex.
-Proper strength training is important on its own, but especially at such a young age.
+Proper strength training is essential, but especially at such a young age.
 Parents should encourage supervision.

 Parents enjoy watching sports.
-To be able to watch your child participate and have fun is a gift of its own.
-Unfortunately, injuries are a part of sports.
-It is important to teach children that when their knocked down to get back up.
-However, at the end of the day, safety should be everyone’s number one priority.
+Watching their children participate and have fun is a gift of its own.
+Unfortunately, child injuries are a part of sports.
+It is essential to teach children that when they are knocked down, they should get back up.
+However, safety should be everyone’s number one priority.

 Share: